|History: 25 Years CD||Ortofon, Garrard, Decca, Tannoy||The Sound of Tubes and Transistors|

 art was deeply rooted in the Austro-German culture.
 He could not deny

 that this was part of his own existence.
-However, the question is not
+However, the question of working

 Right from the beginning Mengelberg showed what his position was.
 Many judged his behaviour as 'ambivalent', as he was not taking a firm stand.
 He was not politically engaged and cared solely for his music business.
-When in May 1940 the Netherlands were invaded by the Germans, Mengelberg was in Germany, in Bad Gastein taking the cure and he later traveled to Frankfurt.
+When in May 1940 the Netherlands were invaded by the Germans, Mengelberg was in Germany, in Bad Gastein taking a cure and a little later he traveled to Frankfurt.
 He did not see a possibility to return to Amsterdam immediately.
 Sources say that he did not see the necessity to return.
-He first traveled to Austria and from there, in early July, to Berlin to participate in the festivities to commemorate Tchaikovsky's One Hundredth Birthday.
-And it was there that he recorded Tchaikovsky's Piano Concerto No. 1 in B flat minor, Op.
-23 with pianist Conrad Hansen, just two months after the Germans had invaded the Netherlands on May 10th and had bombed and burned the heart of the city of Rotterdam on May 14th, 1940.
+He first traveled to Austria and from there, in early July, to Berlin to participate in the festivities to commemorate Tchaikovsky's 100th Birthday.
+And it was there that he recorded the famous Piano Concerto No. 1 in B flat minor, Op.
+23, with pianist Conrad Hansen, just two months after the Germans had invaded the Netherlands on May 10th and had bombed and burned the heart of the city of Rotterdam on May 14th, 1940.
 In an interview in the Nazi newspaper "Völkische Beobachter", Mengelberg said that Europe was going "in a new direction".
-The new direction was even more evident later in 1940.
-In November of that year when he conducted the orchestra at the occasion of the founding of a section of the NVV, the Dutch Labour Union.
-The section was named "Joy and Work" (Vreugde en Arbeid) which was the equivalent of "Kraft durch Freude" of the German NSDAP, National Socialist Workers' Party.
+The "new direction" was even more evident later in 1940, namely in November of that year when he conducted the orchestra at the occasion of the founding of a section of Dutch Labour Union NVV named "Joy and Work" (Vreugde en Arbeid) which was the equivalent of "Kraft durch Freude" of the German NSDAP, National Socialist Workers' Party.
 It is no wonder that sometime later Mengelberg conducted a concert for Reichskommissar Arthur Seyss-Inquart and other German officials.
-And there was no resistance from most of the orchestra members when the orchestra was to be "arianized", purged from Jewish influences sometime later.
+And there was no resistance from most of the orchestra members when the orchestra was to be "arianized", purged from Jewish influences, sometime later.

-the Fascist hymn, for dictator Mussolini, and he left Italy for good
+the Fascist hymn, for dictator Mussolini.
+Toscanini left Italy for good

 Halasz, with him.